RTXI/genicam-camera/README.md

 Currently a work in progress.
 Will include:

 - [x] Video/image capture
-- [x] Events to trigger capture from other modules
+- [x] Events to trigger capture from other modules (non-real time)
 - [x] Camera controls (setting gain, exposure time, etc.)
 - [ ] Support loadable plugins for image processing
+- [ ] Support Real-Time Events handling

 To install the module, you need to install Aravis and QArv.
 Aravis is a GNOME-supported set of drivers for streaming images from GeniICam cameras.